Your cart is currently empty!

 Chapter 13 ('Powerful tools for wellbeing and compassionate connection') in my book gives the how-to of compassion and self-compassion, along with examples.
 And there's more in Chapter 15, to help you cope in real tough situations.

-If you don’t have my book, read my page on the why and how of self-compassion on ‘Self-compassion: how to recover your inner strength
+If you don't have my book, read my page on the why and how of self-compassion on 'Self-compassion: how to recover your inner strength'.
+And there's plenty in my Bitesize audio collection.

 I hear that mindfulness could help me.
 What is it?